Isaacdl2/MyWebsite/README.md

 # MyWebsite
-This is my personal website/ePortfolio built using React.
+This is my personal website/ePortfolio

+Built using React + Typescript + Bootstrap